 - 1. Submits a formal application - 2.
 Submits an official transcript from each college or university attended - 3.
 Is in good standing a the last college or university attended - 4.
-Has earned a minimum cumulative grade-point average of 2.00 on a 4.00 scale - Submits documented proof for measles and rubella immunization compliance, if born after December 1957
+Has earned a minimum cumulative grade-point average of 2.00 on a 4.00 scale - 5.
+Submits documented proof for measles and rubella immunization compliance, if born after December 1957 freshman admission requirements.

-Transfer applicants who have completed an applicable associate degree, a higher level degree, or the equivalent, are exempt from freshman admission requirements.
 Applicants who do not initially meet the freshman entrance requirements must have an overall "C" average (2.00 on a 4.00 scale) on all college-level work and a "C" average in the following twenty-four (24) semester hours of college level work: